L42y/angular-analytics-integrations-cnzz/README.md

 ## Installations

-1. `bower install --save angular-analytics-integrations-cnzz`
+1. `bower install --save L42y/angular-analytics-integrations-cnzz`

 2. including script file provided by this component into your application